-Visual Model | Cause and Effect | Flooding & Human Health
+Visual Model | Cause and Effect |Flooding & Human Health

 10. Point out to students that flooding can be both an environmental condition and a hazard if high waters leads to an injury or drowning.
 Ask students if they can think of other human health hazards that might arise from flooding (e.g., growth of mold and mildew after water subsides).
-Slide 11 shows other hazards that can arise from flooding.
+Slide 12 shows other hazards that can arise from flooding.

-Teaching tip

-To help students distinguish between an environmental condition(s) and hazard, provide some familiar examples that might arise as a result of thunderstorm:

-Environmental condition: Heavy rain and flooding - Hazard: Slippery roads, contaminated water Environmental condition: High winds \longrightarrow Hazard: Downed trees and power lines, power outages
+Teaching tip!
+To help students distinguish between an environmental condition(s) and hazard, provide some familiar examples s that m ight arise as a result of thunderstorm: Environmental condition: Heavy rain \rightarrow Hazard: Slippery roads Environmental condition: High winds \rightarrow Hazard: Downed trees Environmental condition: Drought \rightarrow Hazard: Wildfire

-11. To conclude this engagement activity, tell the students that they are going to work as a class to create a visual model of the various health outcomes arising from climate change as described in the provided readings using the same strategy.
+11. To conclude this engagement activity, tell the students that they are going to work as a class to create a visual model of the various health outcomes arising from climate change as described in the 2016 Climate and Health Assessment using the same strategy.